troygizzi/test-repository/registry-enforcer-readme.md

-# Registry Settings Keeper
+# Registry Enforcer

 ## App Settings

-- `LogLevel` - can be any of the following (optional; defaults to `Info`)
+- `LogLevel` - (optional; defaults to `Info`) Can be any of the values below.
+               Note that each of these levels is inclusive of the levels below it;
+               e.g., `Error` also includes all messages that would be logged with a log level of `Fatal`.

-  - `Trace` - Verbose debugging.
-Includes messages to indicate every method entry and exit point, as well as other significant points in the flow of the code.
+  - `Trace` - Verbose debugging; logs messages to indicate every method entry and exit point, local variable values at key points, and other significant points in the flow of the code.
-  - `Debug` - Includes app settings and parameter values, and local variable values at key points.
+  - `Debug` - Logs app settings at startup, and parameter values at every method call.
-  - `Info` - Information messages about the state of the application or significant events, e.g., when a registry setting was externally modified and had to be reset.
+  - `Info` - Logs informational messages about the state of the application or significant events, e.g., when a registry setting was externally modified and had to be reset.
-  - `Warn` - Messages that indicate an unusual condition that may indicate a problem, but did not cause an error.
+  - `Warn` - Logs unusual condition that may indicate a problem, but are not causing errors.
-  - `Error` - An error that caused a certain piece of functionality to break, but allowed the application to keep running.
+  - `Error` - Logs non-fatal errors, i.e., errors that cause a certain piece of functionality to break, but allow the application to keep running.
-  - `Fatal` - An error that forces the application to exit.
+  - `Fatal` - Only logs details about errors that force the application to exit.

 ## Troubleshooting